plt3/dotfiles/README.md

 ### Tmux:

-- convenient searching in scrollback buffer with ctrl + /
+- convenient searching in scrollback buffer with `ctrl+/`
 - jump to any word in visible part of scrollback buffer with tmux-jump
 - copy text in scrollback buffer to clipboard with tmux-yank
 - save tmux sessions with tmux-resurrect